Overview of Hand Disorders

 Deformities can sometimes be treated by splinting or exercises, but if the deformity has lasted for weeks or months, these treatments may be ineffective because scarring has developed.
 When splinting or exercises are not helpful, surgery may be needed.

 Human and animal bites can cause an infection of the hands (see Hand Infections Caused By Bites).
-Some other infections are felon, herpetic whitlow, hand abscess, and infection of the tendon sheath.
+Some other infections are felon, herpetic whitlow, hand abscess, infection of the tendon sheath, and paronychia (a bacterial infection of the skin around the fingernail) .
 Hand and finger infections can cause constant, intense, throbbing pain.